juharris/code-reviewer/README.md

 * Block code that matches patterns that are hard to check with static analysis tools and comment directly on matching lines.
 * Reactivate a comment thread if the code matches a pattern.
 * Require a reviewer based on the title of a pull request.
+* Add a team as an optional reviewer based on the author of a pull request.
 * Ensure that the title of a pull request matches a pattern such as starting with `[tags]`.
 * Enforce that the description of a pull request matches a pattern.
 * Reject a pull request if it has merge conflicts.